 At the same time, when seeking any form of counseling, we must be wise and discerning (James 1:5).
 While some who practice theophostic counseling may be godly Christian men and women with a genuine love for the Lord and His Word, this cannot be said universally for all who claim to use theophostic counseling.
 Not every emotional problem is the result of a lie.
 Not every traumatic event needs to be brought up and dealt with for a person to experience the love of God and the joy of knowing Him.
 Some theophostic counselors delve far too deeply into the arena of unbiblical psychology, such as repressed memory therapy.
 As with any form of “Christian counseling,” there is a huge difference between counseling according to the teachings of the Bible and counseling using ungodly psychology while attaching Scripture references here and there.
 For a further explanation of this truth, please read the following article: Psychology and Biblical counseling.

 In all areas of life, Christians must be wise and discerning when seeking counsel.
 We should not accept what any counselor says without first comparing it with Scripture (2 Timothy 3:16-17) and bathing it in prayer (Philippians 4:6-8).
 Some aspects of theophostic counseling can bring spiritual healing, if they are used biblically.
 But theophostic counseling can be a great evil if it is detached from a solid biblical basis.
 Before considering theophostic counseling, we strongly recommend thoroughly researching the issue and thoroughly examining the counselor to see how he/she uses the Bible in his/her counseling methods.
-Here are two articles anyone considering theophostic counseling should examine:
+Here is an article anyone considering theophostic counseling should examine: